 - Configure partitions for users.

-Since Ubuntu, by default, comes with Bash in its command line, it can be the right choice for people learning programming or web coding.
-With Ubuntu, it is easier to work on servers, local files, and development environments.
+By default, since Ubuntu comes with Bash in its command line, it can be the right choice for learning programming or web coding.
+Working on servers, local files, and development environments is easier with Ubuntu.

-Moreover, with this operating system (OS), you hardly get issues with drivers download and installations.
-Usually, the installation comes with basic software solutions such as a music player, video player, and an office suite.
+Moreover, with this operating system (OS), you hardly get issues with driver downloads and installation.
+Usually, the installation comes with basic software solutions such as a music player, video player, and office suite.

 Speaking of customer support, it is not as devoted as you get with the Windows operating system.
 However, it has comprehensive documentation and community support.
 Users may raise their queries in forums and Ask Ubuntu.

-- Ubuntu comes with various desktop environments like Gnome, Unity, KDE, XFCE, MATE, etc.
+- Ubuntu comes with various desktop environments like Gnome, KDE, XFCE, MATE, etc.

 - Though Ubuntu is based on Debian, it’s also the foundation for Linux Mint, Elementary OS, Kubuntu, Lubuntu, Deepin, and much much more.

 - Many of the essential apps come pre-installed, and the user can install all the necessary software from the official apps repository.

 - It’s one of the best customizable Linux distros for advanced users.

 - Each after six months, it offers new releases, and every two years, it releases a Long Term Support (LTS).

 Debian is the most stable Linux distro, which comes with a motto of free OS and a huge set of free software for everyone.
 Debian does not focus on new releases like Ubuntu and Linux Mint, but its prime focus is on a super stable release.